skyzh/type-exercise-in-rust/README.md

 let expr = BinaryExpression::<I32Array, I32Array, BoolArray, _>::new(
         cmp_le::<I32Array, I32Array, I64Array>,
     );
-// We only need to pass `ArrayImpl` to the expression, and it will do everything for us,
-// including type checks, loopping, etc. let result: ArrayImpl = expr.eval(ArrayImpl, ArrayImpl).unwrap();
+let result: ArrayImpl = expr.eval(ArrayImpl, ArrayImpl).unwrap();

 // `cmp_le` can also be used on `&str`.